lucafanselau/jongleur/README.md

 This library can be installed through your favorite package manager

+...tbd

 ## Concepts & Usage

 At the core of every animation sequence is the orchestration function.
-This function enables you to
+This function enables you to have a single source of truth for the transitions that happen in the scene. _Jongleur_ heavily uses typescript features to enable writing these transition easily.
+The first part of an orchestration is the base state of the scene:

 ### Registering components

 Using the `register` function returned from

-- Register multiple slots
+- Register multiple slots (with id's)

 ## Advanced Usage